Cincinnati Two-Day Itinerary

 The Cincinnati Reds Hall of Fame and Museum shares the team's fascinating beginning.

-Even if you don't overnight at the Hilton Netherland Plaza, stop in for drinks at Orchids at Palm Court.
+Even if you don't overnight at the Hilton Cincinnati Netherland Plaza, stop in for drinks at Bar and Lounge at Palm Court.

 The National Underground Railroad Freedom Center celebrates liberty while exploring the history of slavery and the fight to end it.

-Exquisite gardens and more than 500 animal species entertain visitors at the Cincinnati Zoo and Botanical Garden.
+Exquisite gardens and more than 500 animal species-including rare African painted dogs-entertain visitors at the Cincinnati Zoo and Botanical Garden.

-Fill an afternoon shopping the numerous options in Hyde Park Square.
+Fill an afternoon shopping for antiques, artwork, apparel and jewelry in Hyde Park Square.

-A single ticket buys access to three great museums—Cincinnati History Museum, Museum of Natural History and Science and the Duke Energy Children's Museum—plus an Omnimax theater show.
+At the Cincinnati Museum Center, a single ticket buys access to three great museums—Cincinnati History Museum, Museum of Natural History and Science and the Duke Energy Children's Museum.
 Even better, it's all in the striking Union Terminal, a mosaic-filled, Art Deco jewel.
-(513) 287-7000; cincymuseum.org

-Graeter's Ice Cream Throughout the city, the fourth-generation, family-owned ice cream parlors churn out 20 original flavors like Black Raspberry Chip.
-Their French pot process produces just 2 gallons at a time to ensure a rich and creamy frozen treat.
-(513) 381-4191; graeters.com
+Graeter's Ice Cream Throughout the city, the fourth-generation, family-owned ice cream parlors churn out 20 original flavors like Black Raspberry Chocolate Chip.
+Their French pot process produces just 2 gallons at a time to ensure a rich and creamy frozen treat. graeters.com

-Blue Ash Chili Try the hearty, award-winning Cincinnati chili in a bowl on its own, or try it on a bowl of spaghetti, on a hot dog, on an omelet or layered in a one-of-a-kind lasagna.
-(513) 984-6107; blueashchili.com
+Blue Ash Chili Hearty, award-winning Cincinnati chili is great in a bowl on its own, but it's meant to top a bowl of spaghetti, a hot dog, or an omelet-or fill layers of one-of-a-kind lasagna.
+Blue Ash Chili serves it all for a low price in a no-frills environment. blueashchili.com